-- To reverse the course of the aircraft prior to entering a final approach
+- To reverse the course of the aircraft before entering a final approach

-Sometimes holds are used because of topographical constraints.
+Holds are sometimes used because of topographical constraints.
 Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.

 Aircraft can technically hold at any waypoint if given permission by or requested from ATC in advance.
 Holds that are published on aviation charts are called published holds.
 For this guide, we will only consider a published hold.
 Holds can be identified on charts in 2 different ways, where both options can be applied on the same chart.
 For example, look at the chart below.